WHAT DOES IT MEAN TO SANCTION A COMPETITION?

 The fundamental reason for sanctioning a competition is to ensure that someone other than the show organizer is responsible for overseeing the risk management of the competition, and to ensure a fair playing field is consistently maintained for all exhibitors who participate in equestrian sport events.

-Equestrian Canada (EC) sanctioned competitions are national competitions that are governed by Equestrian Canada.
-EC accredited officials such as judges, course designers, technical delegates, and stewards are required to officiate .
-Equestrian Canada General Regulations and Discipline Rule Books govern the competitions.
-Competition Documents and more information can be found on the Equestrian Canada website at https://www.equestrian.ca/
+Equestrian Canada (EC) sanctioned competitions are national competitions governed by Equestrian Canada discipline rules.
+EC licensed officials, judges, course designers, technical delegates, and stewards are required to officiate at EC national competitions .
+Equestrian Canada competition documents and more information can be found on the Equestrian Canada website at https://www.equestrian.ca/

 HOW DO YOU SANCTION A COMPETITION?